anvarimajd/anvarimajd/README.md

 - Expo
 - JavaScript
 - TypeScript
-- HTML
-- CSS
+- HTML5
-- Tailwind CSS
+- CSS3
+- Cisco Packet Tracer

+---

+## ⭐ Support

+If you like these projects, don't forget to **Star** the repositories! ⭐